What's the best thing to do when you're interviewing for multiple jobs, and you're not sure when or if you're going to

 Job interview timing is tricky, especially when you're very interested in more than one job.
 However, there are ways you can handle interviewing for more than one job at a time and end up with the job that's right for you.

 If you have two (or more) interviews lined up, there is no need to mention the second interview with an employer during the first interview.

 That being said, if you get an offer from company #1 before you have gone on your second interview, you can contact company #1 to ask for some time to make a decision.
-You don’t have to mention the other interview but can simply ask for time.
+You don’t have to mention the other interview when you do so.

 When asking for time, be sure to express your strong interest in the position.
 You don’t want to seem unenthusiastic.
 Express your interest in the job and the company, and then ask for a specific deadline for getting back to them.

 You might let company #2 know that you have an offer, which might speed up their hiring process.
 After the interview with company #2, you can say that you already received another job offer and need to give them a decision.
 You can then ask for company #2 to make their decision soon, if possible.